Is Your HIV Treatment Working? Warning Signs and False Alarms

 How Am I Feeling?

-In the Beginning: Many people don't notice much of anything when they start treatment.
+With today's medications, most people don't notice much of anything when they start treatment.
 Others have a minor side effect or two that will dissipate over the first few weeks.
 Still others have severe side effects that can make daily life harder; they may go away after a few weeks, or (rarely) they may persist.